-Then you just turn your spigot to on like you usually would and allow the wort to run through the line into the filters and out the other end into your keg, etc…
+When you are ready to go, turn on your spigot like you usually would and allow the wort to run through the line into the filters and out the other end into your keg or bottling bucket, etc.

-… the filters sit in a little clear plastic base that screws on to the top of the unit….
-So you simply unscrew the base of the container, take outthe filter, spray it with a hose or rinse it under your tap… dunk the whole thing in some star san and bob is your freaking uncle… done and done and ready to filter and clear up your next brew!
+The filters sit in a little clear plastic base that screws on to the top of the unit.
+Simply unscrew the base of the container, take out the filter, spray it with a hose or rinse it under your tap, dunk the whole unit in star san and you are done and ready to filter and clear up your next brew!

-Not a problem… and a heck of a lot better than ending up with floaties in my beer or a blocked liquid line in my keg.
+Not a big deal and a heck of a lot better than ending up with floaties in your beer or a blocked liquid line in your keg.

 Watch The Bouncer In Action